LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingAgents/configuration.md

 ![alt text](img/new-workspace-configuration.png)

 ## Set consumer profile for unauthenticated flows

 The **enhanced agent workspace** has been improved to support additional use cases for unauthenticated conversation flows.
-Up until now, whenever an unauthenticated conversation was initiated, the visitor displayed as “Visitor” in the My Connections and All Connections lists.
+Up until now, whenever an unauthenticated conversation was initiated, the visitor displayed as “Visitor” in the My Connections and All Conversations lists.
 In cases of multiple unauthenticated conversations, agents were confused since they had no ability to distinguish between conversations.

 The enhanced agent workspace supports the two following improvements to assist agents in distinguishing between unauthenticated conversations in the agent workspace:

 ### Automatically rename ‘Visitor’, when “Personal info” engagement attribute has been reported

-* If the brand has any additional information about the consumer, and the **personal info engagement attribute** has been reported on the page (for example, by using a Concierge Bot at the beginning of an unauthenticated conversation), LiveEngage will automatically populate the visitor name’s in the My Connections/All Connections lists as well as the conversation header.
+* If the brand has any additional information about the consumer, and the **personal info engagement attribute** has been reported on the page (for example, by using a Concierge Bot at the beginning of an unauthenticated conversation), LiveEngage will automatically populate the visitor name’s in the My Connections/All Conversations lists as well as the conversation header.
 * The population will be done only once the **agent clicks the conversation** and opens it.

 **Screenshots**